 -Adding a little more flour to your batter if its too sticky helps the cookie keep its shape and not spread during baking.

 -Also remember what I shared, cut them thick, not on the thin side, its another way it helps them hold to there nicely cut shape.

--Lastly, Rolling and Re-rolling is what makes a tough and dry cookie, so not too much but just a lil bit of extra flour!
+-Lastly, Rolling and Re-rolling is what makes a tough and dry cookie, so not too much rolling and extra flour!

-So with those 3 tips your cookies will be fab!
+Now with those 3 tips, your cookies will be fab!